 On a dashboard, you can also specify a custom display period on the dashboard toolbar.
 This display period applies to all the charts on the dashboard.
 You can set the display period for isolated charts, like those in Metrics Explorer, as well.

-Changing the time range on a chart changes the range of data shown; this can result in realignment of the time-series; see Alignment period for more information.
+Changing the time range on a chart changes the range of data shown and can result in realignment of the time-series.
+For more information, see Alignment period.

 To change the range, select one of the Time options:

 For a new project, data may not be available for all parts of the range.